tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

         ![The Migration Wizard Select target blade is displayed, with the values specified above entered into the appropriate fields.](media/dms-migration-wizard-select-target.png "Migration Wizard Select target")

-10. Select **Save**.
+10. Select **Save**

-11. On the Migration Wizard Summary blade, review the Project summary, then select **Save**.
+11. On the Migration Wizard Summary blade, review the Project summary, then select **Save**

     ![The Migration Wizard summary blade is displayed.](media/dms-migration-wizard-summary.png "Migration Wizard summary")

-12. On the Azure Database Migration Project blade, you will receive a success message, similar to the following.
+12. On the Azure Database Migration Project blade, you will receive a success message, similar to the following

     ![On the Azure Database Migration Project blade, a success message is displayed.](media/dms-migration-project-successfully-created.png "DMS project created successfully")